-Final Class: Bring TWO copies of your bound book to the final review.
-The finals need also be saved in PDF format and uploaded to the class' Blackboard group.
+Final Class: Bring two copies of your bound book to the final review.
+The finals need also be saved to a CD in PDF format in or uploaded to the class' Blackboard group.
 For all projects your PDFs should use the following naming conventions.
-Your First initial and Lastname - ART141 - ProjectNumber > FLastname-ART141-Project8.pdf
+Your First initial and Lastname - ART217 - ProjectNumber > FLastname-ART217-Project3.pdf